Get the right advice with our pharmacist CV example

 - Communication: You need to be able to explain the medication you give out to patients in a way they will easily understand.

-- Organisation: Maintaining stock of medical supplies and ordering replacements is vital if patients are to have the medication they need.
+- Organisation: Maintaining stock of medical supplies and ordering replacements is vital for patients to access their medications.

 Key skills for your pharmacist CV